 a.
 Serrated knife

-We’ve discovered that the best effective knife blade edges have less, deeper serrations with extra-pointy tips for strongly gnawing into foods.
+We’ve discovered that the best effective knife blade edges have fewer, deeper serrations with extra-pointy tips for strongly gnawing into foods.
 Please keep away from blades with rounded, shallow serrations, and don’t be pursued by brands that brag about own a high number of them.

 Most serrated blades are straight, but some have a curved edge, and others are offset, so the sharp edge sits beneath the handle.
 We suggest sticking with straight or curved edges (a curve may facilitate slicing with a rocking motion and may offer extra knuckle clearance).